axelvaldez/radical-companies/_posts/3-radical-model/radical-is-business-friendly/2022-09-11-the-many-benefits-of-being-the-boss.markdown

 <h1>For Personal Reasons</h1>
  <p>One of your oldest Board member pulls you aside and tells you to not attend the next Board meeting. <span class="_quotespan">You are out and the COO is going to be our interim CEO–but, don&rsquo;t worry, you&rsquo;ll keep your shares.</span></p>
  <p>You are out <em>for personal reasons.</em> You are conflicted and feeling worse than awful and you can&rsquo;t face your team.</p>
- <p>You get news that the business is going to be acquired <em>but a low price.</em> So low, in fact, that <span class="_quotespan">the Board made a unanimous decision to dilute  non-active employees and common shareholders to 25% of their holdings.</span> Not such a big pay off after all for you or your team.</p>
+ <p>You get news that the business is going to be acquired <em>but at a low price.</em> So low, in fact, that <span class="_quotespan">the Board made a unanimous decision to dilute  non-active employees and common shareholders to 25% of their holdings.</span> Not such a big pay off after all for you or your team.</p>

 <h1>Time to Read the Book</h1>
  <p>You start to come out of your depression and go out in the lake for a last boat ride.
 Amazing how calming the water is.</p>